-Credit earned at other law schools may be transferred to a student's Mitchell Hamline School of Law record only with the approval of the Dean of Student Affairs and Student Life.
+Credit earned at other law schools may be transferred to a student's Mitchell Hamline School of Law record only with the approval of the Dean of Students.
 All regulations that apply to credits earned at Mitchell Hamline also apply to transfer credits.
-No credit is given for course work taken prior to a student's first matriculation in any law school.

-Two types of credits earned at other law schools are regulated by this section: (1) credits earned while visiting another law school and (2) transfer credits earned prior to enrolling Mitchell Hamline School of Law
+Two types of credits earned at other law schools are regulated by this section: (1) credits earned while visiting another law school and (2) transfer credits earned prior to enrolling at Mitchell Hamline School of Law.